zakman186/docker-Jackettvpn/README.md

 ## Access the WebUI
 Access http://IPADDRESS:8080 from a browser on the same network.

+**Note:** qBittorrent throws a header mismatch error if trying to open the WebUI in unRAID with the WebUI link.
+Type https://IPADDRESS:PORT into a browser on the same network and it will work.

 ### Default Credentials
 | Credential | Default Value |
 |----------|----------|